subversivo58/github-api/README.md

 This project was based on version [3.3.0](https://github.com/github-tools/github/tree/v3.3.0) and it is not based on a fork so there is no forecast for immediate updates from updates from the original source.

+### How to use:

+See original [Github.js](https://github.com/github-tools/github#usage) repo for more information about use and documentation api.

 ### Upload binary files: